takugian/quick-tutorials-with-aws/README.md

 Amazon API Gateway V2 resource type reference.

-- [apigatewaychatroomwebsocket] - A complete Chat Room WebSocket API using an API Gateway, a Lambda function as backend, a Lambda function as authorizer and a DynamoDB table
+- [apigatewaychatroomwebsocket] - Complete Chat Room WebSocket API using an API Gateway, a Lambda function as backend, a Lambda function as authorizer and a DynamoDB table
-- [apigatewaycognitoauthorizer] - A REST API Gateway using Cognito as authorizer `in progress`
+- [apigatewaycognitoauthorizer] - REST API Gateway using Cognito as authorizer `backlog`
-- [apigatewaycustominterceptor] - A REST API Gateway with a custom interceptor `in progress`
+- [apigatewaycustominterceptor] - REST API Gateway with a custom interceptor `backlog`
-- [apigatewayecsappgamerestapi] - A complete CRUD REST API using an API Gateway, a ECS task as backend, a Lambda function as authorizer and a DynamoDB table `in progress`
+- [apigatewayecsappgamerestapi] - Complete CRUD REST API using an API Gateway, a ECS task as backend, a Lambda function as authorizer and a DynamoDB table `backlog`
-- [apigatewaygamerestapi] - A complete CRUD REST API using an API Gateway, a Lambda function as backend, a Lambda function as authorizer and a DynamoDB table
+- [apigatewaygamerestapi] - Complete CRUD REST API using an API Gateway, a Lambda function as backend, a Lambda function as authorizer and a DynamoDB table
-- [apigatewayhttplambda] - A REST API Gateway integrated to a Lambda function
+- [apigatewayhttplambda] - REST API Gateway integrated to a Lambda function

-- [apigatewayhttpwebsocketlambda] - A WebSocket API Gateway integrated to a Lambda function
+- [apigatewayhttpwebsocketlambda] - WebSocket API Gateway integrated to a Lambda function
-- [apigatewayhttpwebsocketmock] - A WebSocket API Gateway integrated to a mocked backend
+- [apigatewayhttpwebsocketmock] - WebSocket API Gateway integrated to a mocked backend
-- [apigatewayopenapi] - A REST API Gateway deployed using OpenAPI
+- [apigatewayopenapi] - REST API Gateway deployed using OpenAPI
-- [apigatewayv2vpclink] - A VPC Link
+- [apigatewayv2vpclink] - VPC Link

 [API Gateway V2]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_ApiGatewayV2.html
 [apigatewaychatroomwebsocket]: https://github.com/takugian/quick-tutorials-with-aws/tree/main/apigatewayv2/apigatewaychatroomwebsocket